 Step 2: Look for Businesses on Sale

-There are abundance ways to look for business on sale that fits your criteria.
-Here are few places to get your search started:
+There are abundant ways to look for business on sale that fits your criteria.
+Here are a few places to get your search started:

 - Online business marketplaces